 Silver Prices On A Log Scale

 Silver prices bottomed in 2001 and have risen erratically since then.
-The log scale trend channel has expanded which indicates wide volatility, because silver prices rise too rapidly and then crash.
+The log scale trend channel has expanded which indicates wide volatility because silver prices rise too rapidly and then crash.
 Prices are currently at the low end of the expanding channel.
-Expect silver prices to rise substantially from here.
+Expect the silver price forecast for 2017 to rise substantially from here.

 From The Burning Platform: